cosmos/cosmos-sdk/docs/core/encoding.md

 jsonBz, err := cdc.MarshalJSON(profile)
 ```

-To summarize, if you want to encode an interface, you need to 1/ pack it into an `Any` and 2/ marshal the `Any`.
-For convenience, the SDK provides a `MarshalInterface` method to bundle the 2 steps into one.
+To summarize, to encode an interface, you must 1/ pack the interface into an `Any` and 2/ marshal the `Any`.
+For convenience, the SDK provides a `MarshalInterface` method to bundle these two steps.
 Have a look at [a real-life example in the x/auth module](https://github.com/cosmos/cosmos-sdk/blob/v0.42.1/x/auth/keeper/keeper.go#L218-L221).

 The reverse operation of retrieving the concrete Go type from inside an `Any`, called "unpacking", is done with the `GetCachedValue()` on `Any`.